 VICTORIA, Texas -- A former Texas congressman who resigned last year amid sexual harassment allegations has quit his $160,000-a-year lobbyist position for a port authority.

-The Calhoun Port Authority announced on Thursday that former Republican Rep. Blake Farenthold submitted his resignation this month, the Victoria Advocate reported.
+The Victoria Advocate reports that the Calhoun Port Authority announced former Republican Rep. Blake Farenthold's resignation Thursday.
 The port's board declined to comment further.

-Farenthold's resignation letter said he left the lucrative position lobbying for a port in his ex-district "to pursue other interests and opportunities."
+Farenthold's resignation letter says he left the lucrative position lobbying for a port in his ex-district "to pursue other interests and opportunities."